eecs493staff/eecs493staff.github.io/docs/a2-asteroids-menu/README.md

 - **768×1024**
 - **375×667**

-Passing those three is not enough on its own.
+But note that passing those three is not enough on its own.
 A layout can look fine at all three and still break at, say, 900px wide.

 ### Semantic HTML